Introductory Workshops

 Translation Manuscript Workshops In Prose

-Anton Hur is the author of Toward Eternity and No One Told Me Not To.
+Anton Hur is a Korean literary translator and the author of Toward Eternity.
 He was born in Stockholm and currently resides in Seoul.
 He won a PEN Translates grant for his translation of The Underground Village by Kang Kyeong-ae and a PEN/Heim grant for Bora Chung’s Cursed Bunny, the latter of which was shortlisted for the 2022 International Booker Prize.
 His translation of Sang Young Park’s Love in the Big City was longlisted for the same prize in the same year.
-His translation of Violets was longlisted for the National Book Critics Circle Awards.
-His other translations include Kyung-Sook Shin’s The Court Dancer and I Went to See My Father, Djuna’s Counterweight, and Baek Sehee’s I Want to Die but I Want to Eat Tteokbokki.
-His co-translation of Beyond the Story: 10-Year History of BTS debuted at #1 on the New York Times Bestseller List.
+His translation of Kyung-Sook Shin’s Violets and Lee Seong-bok’s Indeterminate Inflorescence were longlisted for the National Book Critics Circle Awards.
+His other translations include Baek Sehee’s I Want to Die but I Want to Eat Tteokbokki and a co-translation of Beyond the Story: 10-Year History of BTS, which debuted at #1 on the New York Times Bestseller List.
 He has taught at the British Centre for Literary Translation, the Ewha University Graduate School of Translation and Interpretation, and the Bread Loaf Translators’ Conference.
+Anton is a judge for the 2025 International Booker Prize.

 Translation Manuscript Workshops in Poetry and Prose